 That certainly made real estate investment the choice in 2021, but what about the longer-term trend?

 That clearly favors stocks.
-They easily outperformed real estate during the three-year and five-year terms, and most importantly for 10 years.
-In fact, stocks outperformed real estate by a full five percentage points each year for 10 years, 16.51% to 11.50%.
+They easily outperformed real estate during the three-year and five-year terms and, most importantly, for 10 years.
+In fact, stocks outperformed real estate by a full five percentage points each year for 10 years, from 16.51% to 11.50%.